microsoft/onnxruntime/docs/ContribOperators.md

 ### <sub>experimental</sub> <a name="com.microsoft.Attention"></a><a name="com.microsoft.attention">**com.microsoft.Attention**</a>

-  Multi-Head Self Attention that can be either unidirectional (like GPT2) or bidirectional (like BERT).
+  Multi-Head Self Attention that can be either unidirectional (like GPT-2) or bidirectional (like BERT).
   The mask_index input is optional.
-Unidirectional and mask_index input are mutually exclusive.
-When unidirectional is 1, the mask_index shall not be provided.
+Besides raw attention mask with shape (batch_size, past_sequence_length + sequence_length),
+  we also support other two formats: When input has right-side padding, mask_index is one dimension with shape (batch_size), where value of each element is the end position, or valid length of actual sequence excluding padding.
+When input has left-side padding, mask_index has shape (2 * batch_size), where the values are the exclusive end positions followed by the inclusive start positions.
+When unidirectional is 1, and each token only attend to previous tokens.
+For GPT-2, both past and present state are optional.
+Present state could appear in output even when past state is not in input.

 #### Version